 In 1913 the pearl is cleaned and drilled.
 Before the cleaning, the weight is 223.8 grains / 11.2 grams.
 After the cleaning, there are ‘only’ 203,84 grains left.
 Although the Pelegrina stays the largest pear-shaped pearl in the world, about 20 grains are gone.
 Part of the explanation can be the drilling, but that cannot be that much.
 There might be another cause…

 In the time of Louis XIV, there are a lot of parties for the nobility.
 And taking a bath regularly is not a custom in those days.
 Everybody wears a wig, in the house and outside.
-To avoid the flees coming in the wigs and your body odor gets too strong people perfume and powder their wigs and used perfume on their clothing, body… well, about everywhere.
-Combine these facts with using candles at the parties and you can imagine the grease that sticks on the gemstones and pearls.
+To avoid the flees coming in the wigs and your body odor getting too strong people perfume and powder their wigs and used perfume on their clothing, body… well, about everywhere.
+Combine these facts with using candles at parties and you can imagine the grease that sticks to the gemstones and pearls.
 That grease might even weigh about 20 grains.

 Are there more exceptional examples?

-Yes, there are, as the Pearl of Allah or Pearl of Laozi.
+Yes, there are, as the Pearl of Allah or the Pearl of Laozi.
 This one is about 24 cm / 9.45 inches big and weighs 6.4 kilos / 226 ounces.
 This is the biggest one in the world: it’s white but without any brilliance.
 A Phillipinian diver found this giant in the Sea of Palawan in the Philippines.
 This Tridacna Pearl is the product of a Baptismal Font Shell, i.e. Tridacna gigas.
 That is a large oyster and the animal got a body foreign object in the shell.
 The maximum age of the baptismal font shell is probably around a hundred years.

 The ‘pearl of Allah’ looks like a head with a turban, and that turban has been associated with Mohammed and Allah.
-In 1966 a legend came up that in the gem there would be an amulet (already for thousands of years) with a verse of the Chinese philosopher Laozi.
+In 1966 a legend came up that in the gem there would be an amulet (already for thousands of years) with a verse from the Chinese philosopher Laozi.
 It was placed every time in a bigger shell so that it could grow.
 At the moment an American family owns the Pearl and now and then the gem is exhibited.
 The estimated value in 2007 was about 93 million dollars / € 83 million.

-Exceptional 20th century stories
+Exceptional 20th-century stories

 In August 2015 a shell was found in the Oosterschelde (estuary between Belgium and the Netherlands) with 21 pearls.
 Normally you can find at the most 2 copies in a shell like that.
-The fisherman sold it to a fish store in the south of the Netherlands and there they discovered the exceptional amount in only one shell.
+The fisherman sold it to a fish store in the south of the Netherlands and there they discovered an exceptional amount in only one shell.
 The shell was auctioned in the Hague/the Netherlands for € 2600 / $ 2902.

-2 big reasons to wear pearls on your wedding day!
+Wear pearls on your wedding day!